Closing the Gap: An Imperative for Paid Family Leave

 - Measure and Communicate the Impact: Collect data on PFL’s impact on retention, productivity, and well-being to demonstrate its business benefits.
 Publicize positive outcomes to inspire other businesses and promote cultural change.
 Robust and competitive PFL policies reduce turnover costs, enhance employee loyalty and morale, and attract top talent by offering better work-life balance.

-- Create a Culture of Care: Ensure visible commitment from company leaders to drive cultural change, and educate employees about their PFL rights and access to benefits
+- Create a Culture of Care: Ensure visible commitment from company leaders to drive cultural change, and educate employees about their PFL rights and access to benefits.

 By leading on PFL, businesses can create a supportive work environment, drive positive economic outcomes, and influence broader policy changes, ultimately benefiting employees and the organization alike.